HorridModz/tar/README.md

 ## Creating a new TAR ball
 ---

-To quickly create a new tarball, you can use the `compress()` helper function in the library like this,=L
+To quickly create a new tarball, you can use the `compress()` helper function in the library like this:

 ```
 import tar